 This document describes the research goals of the existing Bureau of Ocean Energy Management (BOEM) and United States Geological Survey (USGS) Department of Interior Intra-agency agreement and proposed areas of collaboration with Monterrey Bay Aquarium Research Institute (MBARI).
 The overarching goal is to establish a geologic and ecologic framework around an area of interest for the development of a floating windfarm in Federal waters off Morro Bay, California.
 Multiple floating wind devices generating electricity is of interest to the State of California and though operational in Scotland and Japan, this technology is unproven in the United States.
 Emerging companies pushing this development forward lack the deep financial support as compared with oil and gas development offshore.
 To ensure that this new technology is implemented in an environmentally sound way, MBARI, USGS, and BOEM are proposing to further our existing partnership to characterize regional geohazard and baseline biological communities.
-We feel this project will ensure that siting of these facilities incorporates surficial and subbottom geological processes as well as a baseline understanding of the seafloor-related habitats and fish and invertebrate communities.
+We feel this project will ensure that siting of these facilities incorporates surficial and subbottom geological processes as well as a regional baseline understanding of the seafloor-related habitats and fish and invertebrate communities.

 This document explains the planned cruises for 2018 and is a proposal for the continued collaboration of MBARI, USGS, and BOEM staff time, equipment, vessels to collect sediment cores and visual survey data of the surficial geology and benthic biological communities.
 We hope to begin surveys and analyses in the first half of calendar year 2019.